-In this unit students continue to use computational thinking to learn about iteration using algorithms.
+In this unit students continue practicing computational thinking using iteration in algorithms.
 The concept of iteration, or repeated steps is first applied in coding and programming and then to the engineering design process.

 Algorithms are a sequence of steps used to accomplish a task and solve problems.
-Students learn the fundamental skills of following directions using algorithms that are applied in everyday life, engineering design projects, coding, and programming projects, as well as digital media.
+Students learn the fundamental skills of following directions using algorithms that are applied in everyday life, engineering design projects, coding and programming projects, as well as digital media.
 In this unit, students will engage with various online resources that promote using algorithms to solve problems.

-Fourth graders continue to practice two types of iterations, "for loops" and "do loops" through coding and programming.
+Fifth graders continue to practice two types of iterations through coding and programming with more complexity.

 Iteration or loops are a sequence of events that are repeated until conditions are met (or goal is reached).
 The three types of loops are;